ashfaqnisar/Interview-Prepper/README.md

 # Interview-Prepper

-InterviewPrepper is a project designed to help individuals prepare for technology job interviews.
+Interview Prepper is a project designed to help individuals prepare for technology job interviews.

 ### Features